Contributor: Suzanne Riordan. Lesson ID: 13319

 Despite his desire to stay at Mount Vernon, Washington was again called to serve.
 He was asked to lead the Virginia delegation to the Constitutional Convention, and he was chosen to be the presiding officer of the Convention.

 When the Constitution had been written, he again returned to Mount Vernon.

 When the electors gathered to elect the first president, they unanimously chose George Washington.
 He's the only American president ever to be unanimously elected.

 It was difficult being the first ever to serve in this incredibly important position, but Washington was probably the perfect man for the job.
 He was determined to act and be treated as an elected leader, not a king.

 He cared very much about making an efficient government and setting the standard for future years.
 He surrounded himself with wise counselors and listened to their opinions.

-Learn more about his time as president in Washington and the Presidency from George Washington's Mount Vernon:
+Learn more about his time as president in this next video.